Last updated: August 6, 2017

 Not everyone who loves wine can afford premium prices, so if you want wine for a dime, this list of best affordable wine clubs is a great place to start.
-Our wine club reviews examine quality-to-price ratio (QPR in the wine biz), price per bottle, shipping costs—and of course, the wine selection.
+Whether you're looking for a wine of the month club or something delivered less often, our wine club reviews examine quality-to-price ratio (QPR in the wine biz), price per bottle, shipping costs—and of course, the wine selection.

 “Affordable” not the main factor in your wine club decision?
 Try our Top 5 Best Overall Wine Clubs.

 Winc appears on many of our Best Wine Clubs lists for a good reason — it's a great wine club.
 They're so great because they think of their wine club customers as their favorite customers, bestowing up on these loyal wine drinkers their best prices, their best savings offers, and the coolest specials.

 Winc is #1 on the Best Affordable list because it's also the most affordable wine club we know of — as noted above, we've set the standard of affordability at $15 per bottle or less, delivered.
 This is based on U.S. consumer spending habits buying offline in addition to online.

 In addition to very affordable pricing — wines start at $13 per bottle and roughly 60% of their inventory is available at this price — Winc offers our readers a rare $25 discount on your first shipment, free shipping on every order of four or more bottles, and industry-leading levels of personalization.

 Some other things we really like about Winc include additional savings opportunities like getting $10 in credits for rating 10 wines, saving 10% on orders of 12 bottles or more, and pre-buying credits at a discount of up to 20% off.
 We also love their focus on environmental sustainability and of course, a 100% satisfaction guarantee — "Never pay for a bottle you don't like."